 If your child suffered from hypoxia at birth, they may have hypoxic-ischemic encephalopathy (HIE) and you will want to consult an HIE attorney or a birth injury lawyer with experience dealing with this specific injury.

 In some cases, a pregnant mother goes beyond their due date and medical intervention is required to induce labor.

-Labor induction is somewhat common, however, it does pose certain risks to the mother and child including umbilical cord issues like a prolapsed umbilical cord due to rupture of the amniotic sac that leads to asphyxia and brain injuries, heart rate issues and the resulting lack of oxygen to the baby due to the medications required to induce contractions, infections from the rupture of the amniotic membrane, shoulder dystocia, brachial plexus injuries, and maternal injuries like uterine rupture or post-partum hemorrhaging.
+Labor induction is somewhat common, however, it does pose certain risks to the mother and child including umbilical cord issues like a prolapsed umbilical cord due to rupture of the amniotic sac that leads to asphyxia and brain injury, brain injuries, brain damage, heart rate issues and the resulting lack of oxygen to the baby due to the medications required to induce contractions, infections from the rupture of the amniotic membrane, shoulder dystocia, brachial plexus injuries, and maternal injuries like uterine rupture or post-partum hemorrhaging.

 Prolonged, slow, or arrested labor occurs when a mother is in the active state of labor for more than twenty hours for the first pregnancy and fourteen hours for a second or additional pregnancy.